 Liters and Their Relationship to Cubic Meters

 While the cubic meter is the official SI unit for volume, the liter (L) is a widely used unit, especially for measuring liquids and gases.
-The liter is a derived unit that is defined as the volume of a cube with sides 10 centimeters (0.1 meters) in length.
-Therefore:
+Consider this: the liter is a derived unit that is defined as the volume of a cube with sides 10 centimeters (0.
+1 meters) in length.

 1 L = (0.1 m)³ = 0.001 m³